 Sleeveless Trenches And Coats

 A merino wool sleeveless trench is such a stylish item to wear in the winter.
 Layer it with one of those thin layers like a tee or turtleneck.
 Tissue thin turtlenecks are a favorite in my closet for those warmer winter days.
 And they go perfectly with a sleeveless trench.
 Skip the outer layers that are heavy like puffer coats, and choose a thinner wool fabric that won’t cause you to overheat.

 I really do not care how warm it is in the winter, you are to never wear a flip flop!
 Or an espadrille, or a cork wedge.
 Leave these in your closet!
 Embrace winter shoes like cool sneakers, a loafer, or ankle booties.
 These are all great to wear in the winter no matter how warm it is outside.
 I also love a good heel or clog.
 Perfect for winter!

 Winter Outfits For Warm Weather

 Embrace skirts, shorts or mini dresses and let your legs cool off a bit on those warmer days.
 Having knee-high boots on, or a light jacket is perfect to warm up if you need to.
+I also really love a great pair of winter shorts.
+Think faux leather, suede, wool fabrics and so on.
+You can wear them with bare legs if it’s really warm out, or add a tight if it’s still a little chilly out.
 Keeping winter fabrics and colors in mind is the key to this as well.